jstrieb/quickserv/README.md

 easier to set up and use.
 Unlike CGI, it works out of the box with no searching for obscure log files, no learning how HTTP headers work, no fiddling with permission bits, no worrying about CORS, no wondering where to put your scripts, and no struggling with Apache `mod_cgi` configurations.
+Unlike with CGI, you don't have to know what anything from the previous sentence means to use QuickServ.

 <!-- I promise I'm not jaded about CGI or anything ;) -->